pashiav/ratemyroommate/README.md

 # Rate My Roommate

-RateMyRoommate is a web app for college students to find and review roommates by name and location - with verified .edu emails for safety.
+Rate My Roommate is a web app for college students to find and review roommates by name and location - with verified .edu emails for safety.

 Built with: